 The ideal adventure for independent hikers wanting to experience the W Trek without guides, set dates or pre-departure planning.
 You’ll visit Torres del Paine’s three main highlights: the grandiose Towers, stirring French Valley and bewitching Grey Glacier.
 We prepare everything: briefing you beforehand, booking all services and providing a secure place to store your luggage.

-• Complete W Trek in a shorter time
+• Complete W Trek in Less Time!

-• Trek to the Towers base lookout
+• Trek to the Towers Base Lookout

-• See hanging glaciers in the French Valley
+• See Hanging Glaciers in the French Valley

-• Get close to Grey Glacier
+• Get Close to the Immense Grey Glacier

 Enjoy breakfast at your Refugio and request your packed lunch.
 Starting today’s trek, you’ll arrive at Inge lagoon where chances are you’ll catch condors and other birds of prey circling the skies above you.
 The well-marked trail ascends 200 meters from the base of Almirante Nieto Mountain (2750 m) and crosses the Bader River to today’s destination, Refugio Los Cuernos or Domes Frances (depending on availability).
 Here, enjoy a good meal and settle in for the night.